-1. Key Characteristics
+1. Key Characteristics of Irish Wolfhounds

 The coat is rough and wiry and typically longer over the eyes and under the jaw.

-2. Where They Came From
+2. Where Irish Wolfhounds Came From

 The dogs were treasured for their abilities in hunting wolves and huge Irish elk.
 Because wolf and elk numbers dwindled over the later centuries, the breed was in danger of going extinct at one point.

-The American Kennel Club recognized the breed in 1897, and the Irish Wolfhound Club of America was formed in 1926.
+The American Kennel Club (AKC) recognized the breed in 1897, and the Irish Wolfhound Club of America was formed in 1926.

-3. How Friendly Are They?
+3. How Friendly Are Irish Wolfhounds?

-They are patient and caring with children and typically get along well with cats and dogs, although they may give chase after smaller, fleeing animals.
+They are patient and caring with children and typically get along well with cats and dogs, although they may chase smaller, fleeing animals.

-They are easy to train and do best with positive reinforcement, but in their first year, they can be clumsy and slow to mature.
+Irish Wolfhounds are easy to train and do best with positive reinforcement, but in their first year they can be clumsy and slow to mature.

-The Irish wolfhound is not a guarding breed; although they look intimidating because of their size, they are not aggressive or protective by nature.
+The Irish Wolfhound is not a guarding breed.
+Although they look intimidating because of their size, they are not aggressive or protective by nature.
 Most often they are friendly with everyone they meet.

 4. Is This the Right Dog for You?

 The breed is inactive indoors and does well with a large yard.
 They are not ideal for apartments because of their large size.

-The nails are prone to splitting and cracking if not maintained and should be trimmed every few weeks.
+The nails are prone to splitting and cracking if not maintained, so be sure to trim them every few weeks.
 Teeth brushing is also recommended, as it is with every breed.

-Check out the sheer magnitude of the Irish wolfhound:
+Check out the sheer magnitude of the Irish Wolfhound:

-5. Where to Adopt One
+5. Where to Adopt an Irish Wolfhound

-If you contact a breeder, make sure the breeder’s dogs and puppies are well cared for and do not show any signs of mistreatment.
+If you contact a breeder, make sure the dogs and puppies are well cared for and show no signs of mistreatment.